fastly/create-compute-js/README.md

   --starter-kit=<id>            - Used to specify a starter kit.
 Must be used
                                   with --language, and cannot be used with --default-starter-kit or --from.
   --default-starter-kit         - Uses 'default' as the starter kit.
-Cannot be
+                                  Equivalent to --starter-kit=default.
-                                  used with --starter-kit or --from.
+                                  Cannot be used with --starter-kit or --from.
   --from=<pathspec-or-url>      - Specifies a directory with a fastly.toml, a
                                   URL to a GitHub repo path with a fastly.toml, or a URL to a Fiddle, and will be used as the